 I use this daily in my kitchen and bathroom to wipe everything down but it also just keeps everything smelling fresh too.

 Force of Nature is different from the rest here because it actually addresses the root of the issue instead of just covering it up.
-Love pairing this option with another one on this list to not only get rid of bad odors but welcome new.
+Love pairing this option with another one on this list to not only get rid of bad odors but welcome new to make your room smell good.

 I first saw this at a friend’s house when I was growing up and I thought it was such a tease!
 Walking into their house, my Pavlovian response was triggered as I was hit in the face with the aroma of orange glazed scones or a spice cake or maybe even apple cider donuts.
 Gosh, I couldn’t wait to sink my teeth into something sweet and warm and gooey.